BlockchainCommons/bc-envelope-cli-rust/docs/README.md

-# `nvelope` Docs
+# `envelope` Docs

-The following docs exemplify the basic functionality of the `nvelope` tool.
+The following docs exemplify the basic functionality of the `envelope` tool.
 The built-in `--help` is a good source of information.
 You may also find the unit tests in the [tests](../tests/) directory useful.

 * [Overview of Commands](Overview.md) — Adding subjects, assertions, signatures, and salt.
 * [Basic Examples](BasicExamples.md) — Demonstrating standard methodologies for entry, encryption, and signing.